OA and National Planning Integration

 3.4.1 Ocean accounts and international commitments

 Countries face a growing number of international reporting obligations that require data on ocean-related environmental and economic conditions.
-The Kunming-Montreal Global Biodiversity Framework (GBF), the Sustainable Development Goals (SDGs), the Paris Agreement on climate change, the UN Convention on the Law of the Sea (UNCLOS), and various regional fisheries management organisations all require countries to report on aspects of their ocean environment, economy, and governance.
-Ocean accounts can serve as a "single, coherent database for reporting to multiple monitoring frameworks," as SEEA EA Chapter 14 observes, thereby "streamlining data collection and organization and building more robust and consistent indicator derivations across reporting commitments"[7].
+The Kunming-Montreal Global Biodiversity Framework (GBF), the Sustainable Development Goals (SDGs), the Paris Agreement on climate change, and various regional fisheries management organisations all require countries to report on aspects of their ocean environment, economy, and governance.
+While UNCLOS establishes general duties for cooperation in protecting the marine environment (Part XII) and transferring technology (Part XIV), specific reporting obligations are increasingly driven by the BBNJ Agreement (2023), which mandates reporting on the use of marine genetic resources and capacity-building and technology transfer activities (Articles 51 and 54)[9].
+SEEA EA para.
+14.28 notes that ocean accounts enable countries to use a "single, coherent database for reporting to multiple monitoring frameworks," with the potential to streamline data collection and organisation and build more robust and consistent indicator derivations across reporting commitments[10].

 The governance coordination body should map the country's international ocean-related reporting obligations and identify which account entries and derived indicators can serve as inputs to each reporting requirement.
 This mapping exercise reveals two practical benefits.
 First, it demonstrates that the investment in ocean accounting serves multiple reporting purposes, strengthening the case for compilation budget.
 Second, it identifies opportunities to reduce duplication: if the same fish stock data are currently compiled separately for SDG 14 reporting, regional fisheries management organisation reporting, and national fisheries management, consolidating this compilation into a single accounting framework reduces workload and improves consistency.